 - File size – A DNG file is smaller than the original raw file.
-For example, my Sony a7R ii shoots raw files that are around 80MB but when converted to DNG they reduce to around 45 – 50MB.
-They are still huge but that’s over 30MB saving on every single file without a loss in quality.
+For example, my Sony a7R ii shoots raw files that are around 80MB, but when converted to DNG, they reduce to approximately 45 – 50MB.
+They are still huge, but that’s over 30MB saving on every single file without a loss in quality.

-- Corrupt files – A DNG file contains information that helps to prevent file corruption.
-You can use Lightroom to validate and check the integrity of your DNG files.
-I am not sure what the technicalities of this are but it’s reassuring to know that it is there.
+- Corrupt files – A DNG file contains a checksum validation feature.
+This checksum feature can check the integrity of your DNG files.
+I am not sure what the technicalities of this are, but it’s reassuring to know that it is there.
 You can read more about this on Julieanne Kost’s Blog where she explains it far better than I ever could.

 Disadvantages of the DNG file format.

-- Time – As I mentioned above, it can take a long time to convert your raw images to DNGs, especially if your raw files are huge.
+- Time – As I mentioned above, it can take a long time to convert your raw images to DNGs, especially if your raw files are enormous.